-This piano theory machine was created by Dr. Gaylord "Doc" Taylor, a music teacher in the Grand Rapids area.
-Taylor created the machine for his wife Florence to use with her students during her piano lessons, which she taught for 60 years.
+This piano theory machine was created by Dr. Gaylord "Doc" Taylor, a music professor at Grand Rapids Baptist Bible College, now known as Cornerstone University.
+Taylor created the machine to help his students learn the association of the notes on the staff to the keyboard keys.
+It also may have been used by his wife Florence to use with her students during her piano lessons, which she taught for 60 years.
 The note pegs are placed in the staff holes on the left and the corresponding keyboard key lights up.
-Taylor made several of these in the 1950s and 1960s however this is the latest model and the only existing one in working order.
+Taylor made a few of these machines in the 1970s and 1980s however this is the only existing model in working order.

 16.5"" h 31.5"" w 3.5"" d